-Applicants to Architecture and Design are required to submit a six-page portfolio, more details on this can be found on the Current Applicants webpage in the November deadlines section.
+Applicants to Architecture and Design are required to submit a six-page portfolio.
+You can find more details on this on the Current Applicants webpage in the November deadlines section.

 Why do you ask for written work as part of my application?